Norma | A Sicilian Inspired Restaurant In Fitzrovia

 It’s almost normal.

 But there are a few things that set it apart from the crowd.
 For one, it’s the first independent restaurant from upmarket boutique hotel The Stafford.
-And while the hotel itself is located in Mayfair, this particular new venture can be found in an elegant Fitzrovia townhouse.
+And while the hotel itself is located in Mayfair, this particular venture can be found inside an elegant Fitzrovian townhouse.

 Also, the space itself it’s exactly run-of-the-mill.
 There are no bare brick walls or exposed lightbulbs here.
 It’s a rich blend of Sicilian & Moorish textures, with three storeys of intricately patterned tiles, hefty slabs of green marble skirting, and warm orche-coloured booth seating.
 Taking up the ground floor is the restaurant, above that is the cocktail bar, and the cherry on top is the private dining room.